Tips on how to dress like a 1940s Femme Fatale!

 HELEN MOORE

-The 1940s Femme Fatale look would be incomplete without a faux fur from Helen Moore!
-I can’t praise the brand high enough, and if you wonder why, take a look at my article here.
+The 1940s Femme Fatale look would be incomplete without faux fur from Helen Moore!
+I can’t praise the brand high enough, and if you wonder why, take a look at my article about the Helen Moore brand.

-I paired the 1940s skirt suit with a luxurious faux fur stole from Helen Moore and Edwardian inspired hat from Birds and Fresia.
+I paired the 1940s skirt suit with a luxurious faux fur stole from Helen Moore and Edwardian Edwardian-inspired hat from Birds and Fresia.

 SIMONA RUSK HEELS